Warburgm/koppen-revision-climate-map/README.md

 explicitly resolves continentality, seasonality, and aridity regimes,

-and introduces refined distinctions within mid-latitude, subtropical, and tropical climates.
+and introduces refined distinctions within mid-latitude and tropical climates.

 The result is a classification that is both physically interpretable and globally reproducible.